Top results

 I have found reflecting on concepts like dual coding and long-term memory to be very liberating for my classroom practice.

-I celebrate the perspectives that cognitive scientists like Willingham, Coe and Rosenshine have brought to the education debate, because they have enabled a lot of complacent orthodoxies to be rolled back.
+I celebrate the perspectives that cognitive scientists like Willingham, Coe and Rosenshine have brought to the education debate.
+They have enabled us to roll back a lot of complacent orthodoxies.

-Nevertheless, I believe it’s a grave delusion to believe that what happens in the classroom can be truly understood with the precision and accuracy of science.
+Nevertheless, I believe it’s a grave delusion to believe that we can truly understand what happens in the classroom with the precision and accuracy of science.

 Teaching isn’t a science, it’s an art.
-I hear this said a lot now, and more often than not it’s just meant as a reactionary pushback to the scientific ethos currently in vogue.
+I hear this said a lot now.
+More often than not, this as a reactionary pushback to the scientific ethos currently in vogue.

 We are certainly in need of an alternative to the idea of a science of teaching, but one that takes aesthetic principles seriously and advances a method of enquiry that is distinct from that of science.